Unveiling horizons in quantum critical collapse: Trace anomaly and quantum one-loop effective theory

 Importantly, such mismatch can appear in both the ultraviolet (UV) and infrared (IR) regimes.
 The UV sector contains indispensable, local, and state-independent contributions that are insensitive to angular decomposition (i.e., ultimately reconstructible from local symmetry-fixed functionals, despite angular structure in intermediate mode sums), while the IR sector involves non-local, state-dependent effects where angular dependence re-emerges.
 In the UV, the anomaly can be understood from the fact that the number and types of local counterterms required to regularize divergences differ across spacetime dimensions; consequently, extra terms are needed for each mode to restore matching if one insists on performing the angular decomposition before renormalization.
 By properly incorporating the dilaton coupling for the $s$-wave projection in the two-dimensional theory, as in~\eqref{eq:matteraction}, together with the conservation laws and the additional dilaton anomaly terms that we will introduce in~\eqref{eq:traceanomaly}, the UV structure can be fully accounted for---modulo the usual freedom in finite local covariant counterterms (scheme dependence)---without loss of nontrivial UV information from higher dimensions.
 In contrast, the IR sector, which does allow angular decomposition, may generate additional Weyl-invariant non-local terms even in the $s$-wave that we will discuss in detail below.
 These terms, while physically meaningful, should not be regarded as part of the anomaly itself but rather as reflecting an enhanced state-dependent IR physics \cite{Wu:2023uyb}.

 To focus on the $s$-wave contribution within the semiclassical framework, we therefore first perform the dimensional reduction and only then quantize the resulting two-dimensional matter theory.
-This procedure cleanly isolates the $s$-wave dynamics while avoiding spurious mixing with higher $l$-modes in spherical symmetric spacetimes.
-It thereby captures all dynamically relevant contributions in the context of critical collapse: the IR $s$-wave growing mode and the universal UV structure, consistent with the fact that there should not be quantum higher-$l$ growing modes appearing in the IR according to the linear perturbation analysis (see Section~\ref{sec:criticalcollapse})---a purely kinematical statement ensured by consistent regularity condition and appropriate boundary conditions.
+This procedure isolates the $s$-wave sector in a controlled semiclassical framework, allowing us to analyze the leading IR growing mode together with the universal UV structure encoded by the dilaton-coupled trace anomaly.
+Under the same regularity and boundary conditions that restrict admissible initial data in the gauge-invariant linear analysis (see Section~\ref{sec:criticalcollapse}), higher-$l$ perturbations are expected to remain decaying and therefore not to introduce additional IR instabilities at leading order.
+At the same time, we emphasize that higher angular modes can be subtle in the quantum theory---through state dependence, cumulative mode sums/resummation, or nonlinear mode coupling---and we discuss these plausible scenarios and the resulting scope of our claims systematically in Section~\ref{sec:discussion}.